Mechanising G\"odel-L\"ob provability logic in HOL Light: Related work

-Similar remarks could be made about \cite{papapanagiotou2021object}, where a general framework for object-level reasoning with multiset-based sequent calculi in HOL Light is proposed.
-They present a \emph{deep} embedding of those systems by defining in HOL Light an appropriate relation between multisets and encode two $\mathsf{G1}$ calculi -- namely, a fragment of propositional intuitionistic logic and its Curry-Howard analogous type theory.
-Specific tactics are then defined in order to perform an interactive proof search of a given sequent.
-For our purposes, it might be interesting to check whether their implementation may be of some help to enhance the performance and functionality of our prototypical theorem prover.\footnote{One might say that the framework of \cite{papapanagiotou2021object} is similar to the works in Prolog for aiming a direct deep embedding of a sequent calculus, but it is also close to our implementation for adopting the LCF approach and for choosing HOL Light as environment.}
+Similar remarks about Papapanagiotou and Fleuriot \cite{papapanagiotou2021object} could be made.
+They propose a general framework for object-level reasoning with multiset-based sequent calculi in HOL Light.
+More precisely, they present a \emph{deep} embedding of those systems by defining an appropriate relation between multisets in HOL Light and encode two $\mathsf{G1}$ calculi: a fragment of intuitionistic propositional logic and its Curry-Howard analogous type theory.
+Specific tactics are then defined to perform an interactive proof search of a given sequent.
+For our purposes, it might be interesting to check whether their implementation may be of some help to enhance the performance and functionality of our prototypical theorem prover.\footnote{One might say that the framework of \cite{papapanagiotou2021object} is similar to the works in Prolog for aiming a direct deep embedding of a sequent calculus, but it is also close to our implementation for adopting the LCF approach and for choosing HOL Light as the environment.}

+It is worth noticing that the paper \cite{10.1007/978-3-030-86059-2_18} by Goré et al.~formalises directly in Coq the $\mathsf{G3}$-style calculus $\mathsf{GLS}$ and proves that the system is structurally complete; most notably, it gives a computer checked proof that the cut rule is admissible in that calculus, and by this formalisation, it clarifies many aspects of the structural analysis of this logic that had remained opaque at the ``pencil and paper'' level.\footnote{We are deeply grateful to an anonymous reviewer for pointing to this work on formalised proof theory for provability logics.}

+A specific tableaux based theorem prover for GL is described in Goré and Kelly \cite{gore2007automated}, where they also discuss many efficiency related aspects of their artifact.

+When writing this prototype, we aimed at high flexibility in experimenting with the certification of GL tautologies and with constructing possible countermodels to a modal input formula.
+The current stage of the artefact is heavily based on the HOL Light tactic machinery and is slightly naive in some aspects, most notably concerning efficiency.
+A more mature approach would provide a dedicated procedure for the search phase, which uses the tactic mechanism in the last stage of its execution, as done in tactics such as METIS, MESON or ARITH, implemented, for instance, by Harrison \cite{harrison1996optimizing}, Hurd \cite{hurd2003first}, and F{\"{a}}rber and Kaliszyk \cite{farber2015metis}.

+An immediate step would be to enhance the implementation of formal proofs in $\mathsf{G3KGL}$ so that derivation trees are represented as proof objects in the HOL Logic and checked by our procedure.
+Incidentally, this would constitute an alternative implementation of the labelled sequent calculus using the paradigm of deep embedding instead of shallow embedding.
+Moreover, we could use it to construct concrete proof trees for $\mathsf{G3KGL}$.
+The ideal goal would be to make the prover run in \textsc{PSPACE}.

+We also intend to measure the performance of our prototype -- and its eventual definitive version -- using a benchmark set for GL in Balsiger et al. Logics Workbenchs \cite{balsiger2000benchmark}, and compare it with, e.g.~Goré and Kelly's theorem prover.